 Mr. Guimaraes is a 2017 Paul and Daisy Soros Fellow.
 As part of this lifetime fellowship, Joseph was a recipient of an educational, and professional development stipend.

-Mr. Guimaraes was awarded the first prize in the solo artist division competition of the 2017 North East Regional Tuba and Euphonium Conference (NERTEC) held at Ithaca College, NY.
+Mr. Guimaraes was awarded the first prize in the solo artist division competition of the 2017 North East Regional Tuba, and Euphonium Conference (NERTEC) held at Ithaca College, NY.
 He has also appeared as a featured soloist with the Florida Atlantic University Symphony Orchestra (2007, 2009), and with the Florida Atlantic University Wind Ensemble (2008).

 Aside from his engagements in classical music, Joseph keeps a busy schedule as a guest clinician in the marching arts.
-Joseph is presently the assistant to Yale director of bands Thomas Duffy.
-In this role, he spends time running sectionals, rehearsals, giving private lessons and supervising logistical aspects of public performances for both the Yale Wind Ensemble and the Yale Precision Marching Band “YPMB”.
+He is presently the assistant to Yale director of bands Thomas Duffy.
+In this role, Mr. Guimaraes spends time running sectionals, rehearsals, giving private lessons, and supervising logistical aspects of public performances for both the Yale Wind Ensemble and the Yale Precision Marching Band (YPMB).
 He marched with The Cadets Drum and Bugle Corps in 2006, 2008, 2010, and with the Spirit from Jacksonville State University Drum and Bugle Corps in 2005.
-Joseph was most recently hired as part of the Cadets Drum and Bugle Corps’ brass educational team and is excited to begin his involvement with the corps during their 2018 winter camps and part of the competitive season.
-He has worked with such groups as the Cadets (2012), the University of New Haven Marching Band, Florida International University Indoor Winds, Charles W. Flanagan High School, John I. Leonard High School, Marjory Stoneman Douglas High School and others.
+In 2017, Joseph was offered a position in the Cadets Drum and Bugle Corps’ brass educational team and is excited to begin his involvement with the corps during its 2018 season.

-Mr. Guimaraes is also an avid conductor who has worked with groups such as the Lynn University Philharmonia and The Florida Mandolin Orchestra.
-Joseph was appointed the musical directorship of The Florida Mandolin Orchestra in 2014 where he stayed until his moving to Connecticut in 2016.
+Mr. Guimaraes is also an avid conductor who has worked with groups such as the Lynn University Philharmonia, and The Florida Mandolin Orchestra.
+Joseph was appointed the musical directorship of The Florida Mandolin Orchestra in 2014 where he stayed until his move to Connecticut in 2016.